oTranscribe/oTinput/Readme.md

 - onFileError - callback for when file is unsupported or otherwise invalid.
 Callback arguments are [Error object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and [File object](https://developer.mozilla.org/en/docs/Web/API/File)
 - onDragover: callback for when a file is dragged over the input and can be dropped
 - onDragleave: callback for when a file is dragged away from the input
+- onURLSubmit - callback for when valid URL is submitted.
+Callback argument is the submitted URL
+- onURLError - callback for when URL's filetype is unsupported or otherwise invalid.
+Callback arguments are [Error object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and the submitted URL

 - text: object
   - button
+  - altButton
+  - altInputText
+  - closeAlt

 ## Methods